Azure-Samples/azure-docs-powershell-samples/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Documentation use only:** This PR contains non-production samples used in Microsoft's official Azure PowerShell documentation.
 - [ ] **Azure PowerShell use only:** The samples in this PR contain commands from the Az PowerShell module.
-- [ ] **Sample scripts only:** This PR does not contain PowerShell modules, binaries, tools, or other files that are not samples.
+- [ ] **Sample scripts only:** This PR does not contain PowerShell modules, binaries, tools, zip or tar.gz files, or other files that are not samples.
 - [ ] **Validated samples:** I have validated these samples using the latest version of the Az PowerShell module.
 - [ ] **Ongoing support:** I agree to provide ongoing support for these samples and will promptly respond to issues and PRs.